sourcegraph/sourcegraph-public-snapshot/doc/cody/capabilities.md

 ### Inline chat and code fixes

-Cody can help you make interactive edits and refactor code by following natural-language instructions.
-To do so, select the relevant code snippet, and ask Cody a question or request inline fix with `/fix` or `/touch` commands.
+In VS Code, you can also open Cody chat inline using the `+` icon.
+This opens a chat box which can be used for general chat questions or for code fixes and refactors.
+To ask Cody for an inline code fix, select a code snippet, then type `/fix` plus your desired code change.
+Cody will generate edits, which you can accept or reject with the `Apply` button.

-Cody will take it from there and figure out what edits to make.
+You can also use the or `/touch` command in the inline chat box if you'd like Cody to place its output in a new file.

 ![Example of Cody inline code fix ](https://storage.googleapis.com/sourcegraph-assets/website/Product%20Animations/GIFS/cody_inline_June23-sm.gif)

-Examples of fix-up instructions Cody can handle:
+Examples of `/fix` instructions Cody can handle:

 - Factor out any common helper functions (when multiple functions are selected)
 - Use the imported CSS module's class `n`
 - Extract the list item to a separate React component
-- Handle errors better
+- Handle errors in this code better
 - Add helpful debug log statements
 - Make this work (and yes, it often does work—give it a try!)